04/15/2021 - 05/13/2021

-CONNSTEP’s Quality Essentials Program is being offered to address the growing need for quality training among manufacturers for its skilled workers.
+CONNSTEP’s Quality Essentials Program is being offered to address the growing need to enhance the knowledge of quality principles among skilled manufacturing workers.

-This overarching quality program takes place on five consecutive Thursdays beginning October 18, 2018 from 9 am – 3 pm.
-Lunch, light refreshments, and free parking are included.
+This overarching quality program takes place on five consecutive Thursdays beginning April 15, 2021 from 9 am – 3 pm.
+The program includes lunch and light refreshments.

-New or existing quality personnel in manufacturing environments who, as part of their jobs, maintain company quality standards by approving incoming materials, in-process production and finished products.
+All manufacturing personnel including new or existing quality technicians who, as part of their jobs, maintain company quality standards by approving incoming materials, in-process production, and finished products.

 In this workshop, you’ll learn about the key quality workplace skills including effective communication, working in teams, dealing with and resolving conflict, and working safely.
 You will also assess your own workplace skills and identify areas in which you can improve.